seonghokLao/covid-identifier-for-ct-scans/README.md

 #### Results:
 ![image info](./assets/densenet_model_accuracy.png)![image info](./assets/densenet_model_loss.png)
 From the model, we found that epochs and accuracy are positively correlated.
 As epochs increases, model predicts more precisely.
 Meanwhile, the increase in epochs results in smaller loss.
-With epoches between 8 and 10, the traning accuracy is between 0.95 to 1, with a fair loss.
-We can conlude that when epoches is larger than 8, our model has a fairly high chance (about 95%) to successfully predict covid from chest x-ray.
+With epochs between 8 and 10, the traning accuracy is between 0.95 to 1, with a fair loss.
+Our validation loss reaches its low at epoch 9, which is where we saved our model.
+Our model ends up having about 95% validation accuracy.

 ## Contribution Table: